-Contact a Software Compliance & Licensing Law Firm
+Contact a Software Compliance & Technology Law Firm

 Thank you for taking the time to review this page.
 If you are having a legal dispute with a major software vendor, or their lawyers, (such as Microsoft, CNC-Mastercam, Oracle, Attachmate, Corel, Adobe, Autodesk, Rosetta Stone, Bentley, Borland, BEA, Symantec, IBM, McAfee, Sybase or any other) or a illegal movie or music download case, copyright infringement matter, or other technology dispute involving the internet or social media, contact us to discuss your case in confidence.
 We can help your company with the following types of legal issues:

 1. We can help copyright holders protect and assert their copyrights (possible contingency fee collection programs available for software publishers and creative artists)